The Lower Merion Soccer Club is the result of the merger of four small soccer

 setup so that two current or former LMSC people (players, referees or field crew workers) who would be entering college

-in the fall, would each receive a $2500 scholarship to help the their freshman year expenses.
-It is hoped that this
+in the fall, would each receive a $2500 scholarship to help them with their freshman year expenses.

 The Lower Merion High School Boys Varsity soccer team was crowned District One Champions (AAA flight).
 All of their